heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter9/README.txt

 Table 9-3: Timing comparison (in milliseconds) with highly skewed data [Makefile]

-Figure 9-6: Three line segments with two intersections
+Figure 9-6: Three line segments with two intersections (by hand)

 Example 9-2: Brute Force Intersection implementation

   find in algs.model.problems.segmentIntersection.BruteForceAlgorithm

-Figure 9-7: Detecting Seven Intersections for six line segments
+Figure 9-7: Detecting Seven Intersections for six line segments (by hand)

   java algs.chapter9.figure7.Main and read the generated output.
 Note that the output shows the final set of intersections; you will have to debug the